Ray Cappo: 1990s and Krishnacore

+Better Than a Thousand

+Better Than a Thousand was a band founded in 1997 by drummer Ken Olden and guitarist Graham Land after their previous band Battery broke up.
+The duo recruited Cappo as their vocalist and signed to Revelation Records.
+They recorded their first album, Just One, in five days while Shelter was on break from touring, and released it in July 1997.
+Cappo recorded his vocals for the album in a bedroom studio in two days.
+They got to work immediately on their second album, with Olden saying they needed to follow up Just One with something more focused.
+That second album, Value Driven, was recorded in another home studio setup in 1998, and released that year.
+They toured for the album, then broke up after Cappo moved to California and quit his straight-edge lifestyle.
+In 2020, Olden remixed and remastered both albums for a reissue package released by End Hits Records.
+The reissues included the original albums and five rare bonus songs, and some editions included a 36-page fanzine called We Must Believe, previously unpublished photos and liner notes.

 2000s

 Cappo lives with his family in East Chatham, New York, and is active as a yoga teacher.
 He continues his association with the Hare Krishna community in the area and is an avid mixed martial arts fan and practitioner.
 Aside from the European Youth of Today reunion tour in 2003 and occasional American and European reunion shows, Cappo has been only intermittently involved in the hardcore music scene.

 In 2006, Cappo released another Shelter record entitled Eternal on Good Life Recordings, and embarked on a European tour.
 He maintains a website for his yoga and raw food diet classes and an email list promoting raw foods and featuring recipes and inspirational quotations.
 Cappo also sponsors tours of India featuring important sites for practitioners of yoga.

-In 2020, Cappo launched the podcast Wisdom of the Sages] in collaboration with fellow Hare Krishna devotee Kaustubha Das.
+In 2020, Cappo launched the podcast Wisdom of the Sages in collaboration with fellow Hare Krishna devotee Kaustubha Das.
 The show features musicians alongside senior devotees of the Hare Krishna movement.

+In 2024, Cappo published From Punk to Monk: A Memoir.
+A heartfelt memoir of Ray Raghunath Cappo.